kevinfodness/ts101/README.md

-# ts101
+# Intro to Computer Science using TypeScript

-Intro to Computer Science using TypeScript
+Teaches computer science concepts using TypeScript (an extension of JavaScript with data types added).